Multivariate backtests and copulas for risk evaluation: Introduction

-The present computations have been made using the language R, in particular the package ``copula'', see \citep{HofertKojadinovicMaechlerYan.2016,HofertKojadinovicMaechlerYan.2018}.
+The present computations have been made using the language R, in particular the powerful package ``copula'', see \citep{HofertKojadinovicMaechlerYan.2016,HofertKojadinovicMaechlerYan.2018}.
 We have used only bivariate copulas, first because visual control can be made, and second because the out-of sample setting does not allow to compute conditional probability with enough points when the copula dimension is larger than 2.
 In order to check that a model's copula is indeed describing correctly some empirical data, a Rosenblatt transform is used to map the data so that the copula becomes an independent copula if the model is correct.
 Among so many functions, the R package implements the GR-test \citep{GenestRemillard.2004, GenestFavreBeliveauJacques.2007} allowing to test that a copula is an independent copula.
-This is used in the in-sample section, but the $p$-values are correlation-dependent in the out-of-sample setting.
-Another test is used both in- and out-of-sample, based on an idea from \citep{Knuth.1998} and applied in finance in \citep{Zumbach.TileTest}.
+This is used in the in-sample section, but the $p$-values are correlation-dependent in the out-of-sample setting, making it unsuitable in this context.
+Instead, the tile-test is used both in- and out-of-sample.
 For this test, the $p$-values are computed with Monte Carlo simulations.

 In order to illustrate the different computations for the in-sample model and out-of-sample backtest, the copula between the DAX and Dow Jones Industrial Average (DJIA) will be used.
 For the corresponding figures, the data span returns and innovations from 2006-01-01 to 2021-05-13, for a data length of 3791 points.
 This sample length is large enough to give a clear view of a sampled copula, but not having to many points to cover densely a unit square.
 For the cross-sectional empirical evaluations, one wider data set has been used, composed of various indexes and FX, with longer samples for the empirical tests.